ivancor93/Projects/Project_1_folder/Project_1.md

 # Visualizing Data with Microsoft Excel

 ## Scenario
- > Data Analyst for a fictitious french bank company
+ > Data Analyst for a fictitious french bank company.
+(Illustrations are on their original presentation and language)

 ## Missions
 > * Identify the typical profile of customers who are leaving the bank.